CLCStriders/striders/pages/boddington-10.md

 #### Save the date

-Boddington 10 2025 will take place on Sunday 26 January 2025
+Boddington 10 2025 will take place at 9am on Sunday 26 January 2025

 ---